Mukhammadkodir27/myDigitalResume/README.md

-# myDigitalResume
+# My Digital Resume
-Creating my digital Resume using Python
+Create a Digital Resume using Python and Streamlit